disconnect3d/disconnect3d.github.io/_posts/2021-02-16-terrible-inet-aton.markdown

 tags:       c, security, python
 ---

-TLDR: man `inet_aton` states:
-> `inet_aton()` returns nonzero if the address is valid, zero if not

-...and so it is sometimes used to check if a string is a valid IP address. **Which should be fine, but isn't, because some implementations are weird**.
+TLDR: man `inet_aton` states "`inet_aton()` returns nonzero if the address is valid, zero if not" ...and so it is sometimes used to check if a string is a valid IP address. **Which should be fine, but isn't, because some implementations are weird**.